-For further information, see the EFTSL Values for Units of Study information sheet on the Documents page of the CHC website.
+Further information regarding EFTSL values for units of study is available on the Documents page of the CHC website.

 3.7 USI

 Starting in 2021, students who are new to post-secondary education will need to apply for a Unique Student Identifier (USI).
 The USI is being extended from the vocational education and training sector to the higher education sector.